ials/MP164/index.rst

 .. important:: This course was sponsored by the `SDGnexus Network <https://www.uni-giessen.de/de/fbz/zentren/zeu/sdgnexus>`_.

-.. note:: This course was inspired by the ISPRS project "Capacity Building for GIS-based SDG Indicator Analysis with Global High-resolution Land Cover Datasets project" (Oxoli et al., 2022).
-Although a lot of material is borrowwed from it, this course uses spatial computing platforms in the cloud rather than locally installed software.
+.. note:: This course was inspired by the ISPRS project "Capacity Building for GIS-based SDG Indicator Analysis with Global High-resolution Land Cover Datasets" (Oxoli et al., 2022).
+Although several materials are borrowed from it, this course uses spatial computing platforms in the cloud rather than locally installed software.

 License `Creative Commons Attribution 4.0 License (CC BY 4.0) <https://creativecommons.org/licenses/by/4.0/>`_